illinois-impact/ece408_project/readme.md

     git fetch origin 2021fa
     git merge origin/2021fa

 Modify `custom/new-forward.cu` to create GPU implementation of the forward convolution.
+This should be a basic convolution implement that does not include shared-memory or tiling.

 Modify `rai_build.yml` to run